EyuGongYi/TaskMaster/README.md

 * **OAuth2 Authentication:** Implementing secure OAuth2 flows and handling access tokens securely.
+As there are different OAuth2 flows, the fear of handling access tokens insecurely and the documentation for google API usage was messy to get through, especially for a mobile application, this was surprisingly the biggest hurdle out of everything in our project that we faced.
 * **API Integration:** Ensuring proper integration with Google Calendar API endpoints for event management.
 * **Data Synchronization:** Real-time synchronization of calendar events between the app and Google Calendar to maintain consistency.